guitarvydas/guitarvydas.github.io/_posts/2022-04-01-Class-Based Languages vs. Prototype-Based Languages.md

 At present, we are stuck with a low-level approach.

 All Designs are done with Production Engineering languages and concepts.
 The Designer must specify all Engineering details, which constrains the thought-processes during Design.

+[*Optmization, e.g. compilation, also affects grain-size for scalability.*]

 ## Design vs. Production Engineering